jfo/blag/_drafts/rudiments.md

 But I often find that folks can get stuck on rudimentary concepts that can slow them down with learning other things.
 This is usually not that big a deal!
-But sometimes it might be enough to derail momentum, and at an early stage, that can spell the end of things!
+But sometimes it might be enough to derail momentum, and at an early stage, that can spell the end of things.

-Sandboxed environments like Codeacademy mean well, they are just trying to hide a lot of the complexity of what's running what so you can focus on learning concepts, but I think there are some rudimentary concepts that are really, really important, and not really that hard to understand, that can help a lot!
+Sandboxed environments like Codeacademy mean well, they are just trying to hide a lot of the complexity of what's running what so you can focus on learning concepts, but I think there are some rudimentary concepts that are really, really important, and not really that hard to understand, that can help a lot.

 What data _is_
 --------------